lifeofsoumya/mq_with_redis/README.md

    ```
    {"taskData": "post processing"}
    ```
+   - For request with auto userId and priority, check the `pre-req.js`
 4. Check your Redis if task has been queued or not ( can use redisinsight )
 5. Run the worker.js & see the task being processed